Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 • Alternative payment plans: Federal student loans come with a variety of repayment options, one of which might suit your situation.

 • Direction of overpayments: If you make extra payments on your student loans, you may instruct your servicer to apply them to your principal, rather than the next month’s payment plus interest.
 This will help pay off your loans faster.

 • “Found” money: If you receive a work bonus or tax refund, applying it to your student loans can help reduce your balance faster.

 • Refinancing: Refinancing student loans (private and/or federal) into one new loan with a private lender could lower your monthly payment and interest rate, and make it easier to manage payments.
-(Just know that refinancing federal student loans with a private lender means losing access to federal repayment and forgiveness programs.)
+Just know that refinancing federal student loans with a private lender means losing access to federal repayment and forgiveness programs.

 There is no quick fix for student loan debt, which will take further discussion from stakeholders on all sides.